kmgalanakis/dashboard-for-mailgun/README.txt

 Depending on your Mailgun account type, there are certain limitations on the number of resourses you are able to access.

 == Screenshots ==
+1. You need a valid Mailgun Domain and an API key to use this plugin.
+2. The settings page of the plugin.
+3. The dashboard with the Mailgun stats chart for the selected domain.
+4. The dashboard with the Mailgun events table for the selected domain.

 == Changelog ==